openstack/openstack-manuals/doc/install-guide-rst/source/neutron-concepts.rst

 Additionally, you can allocate IP addresses on external networks to ports on the internal network.
-Whenever something is connected to a subnet, that connection is called a port.You can associate external network IP addresses with ports to VMs.
+Whenever something is connected to a subnet, that connection is called a port.
+You can associate external network IP addresses with ports to VMs.
 This way, entities on the outside network can access VMs.